Manuel Iradier

-Manuel Iradier (b.
+Manuel Iradier y Bulfi (b.
 Vitoria, 1854–1911) was a Spanish explorer of Africa.
 A student of philosophy and literature, he fell under the influence of Henry Morton Stanley and turned to exploration.

 History

-From 1868-1874 he made preparations for an expedition to Africa.
+Iradier was born in Spain in 1854.
+From an early age, he was a voracious reader of Victorian explorer books.
+From 1868 to 1874 he made preparations for an expedition to Africa.
 He founded a company to aid collaboration with others who had the same interests.

 First Expedition

 In 1874 he made his initial preparatory trip to the Gulf of Guinea, from where he planned to proceed towards the interior.
-During the expedition, Iradier - accompanied by his wife, sister-in-law and others, traveled almost 1900 km from Aye up to the Muni River.
+During the expedition, Iradier – accompanied by his wife, sister-in-law and others, traveled almost 1900 km from Aye up to the Muni River.
 In the course of the journey his wife gave birth to daughter Isabel.

 He followed the Utamboni river in an attempt to reach the Great Lakes and the mouth of the Muni.

 The expedition reached the islands of Corisco and Elobey Grande, as well as Inguinna and San Juan, the Utongo and Bathe rivers, as well as the Paluviole and the Saw of Crystal mountain ranges.
 The expedition had to turn back when the majority of the indigenous escort absconded.

 Isabel died in the course of the expedition.

 Iradier mapped the regions he had visited and, on his return to Spain, these were published by the Company of Africanists and Colonistas of Madrid.